canonical-web-and-design/tutorials.ubuntu.com/tutorials/iot/graphical-snaps/graphical-snaps-xwayland.md

 ## First Pass Snapping: Test on Desktop
 duration: 5:00

 For our first pass we will snap glxgears and run it in DevMode (i.e. unconfined) on our Ubuntu desktop.
 We use `xwayland-kiosk-helpers` to make life easier. xwayland-kiosk-helpers looks after running the commands we did above.
-Here is a suitable snapcraft.yaml:

 This guide assumes you are familiar with creating snaps.
 If not, please read here first.
 Create the snap directory by forking https://github.com/snapcrafters/fork-and-rename-me